 The first step to starting centipede grass seed is to till the area where you would like the centipede grass seed to grow.
 Using a rake or roller, level the area after it has been tilled.

-If there was another grass growing in that area previously, either remove the grass before tilling or treat the area with Roundup and wait 1-2 weeks before moving on to the next step or cover the area with a light barrier, like a tarp, for 2-4 weeks.
+If there was another grass growing in that area previously, either remove the grass before tilling or treat the area with herbicide and wait 1-2 weeks before moving on to the next step or cover the area with a light barrier, like a tarp, for 2-4 weeks.
 This will kill the previous grass and will prevent the old grass from re-establishing in the lawn over your centipede grass.

 After the area has been prepared, spread the centipede grass seed.
 1 pound of centipede grass seed will cover 3,000 square feet.
 To make spreading the centipede grass seed easier, you may want to mix the seed with sand.
 Mix 1 pound of seed with 3 gallons of sand for maximum efficiency in covering the area.